Table of Contents[Hide][Show]

 OPTION 1: IF BABY IS ON FORMULA

 Set a goal to wean off of formula and other artificial substances as soon as possible, as they perpetuate the damage in the GI tract.
-Formula will be replaced by meat stock, and constipation aids can be replaced by gentle enemas.
+The formula will be replaced by homemade nondairy formula and meat stock, and constipation aids can be replaced by gentle enemas.

 Step 2 (Day 1)